Q & A

 Where is the closest restaurant?

 Middleton offers many locations for food options.
-Inn guests and visitors alike can partake in breakfast daily at The Inn’s Lake House.
-Grab a quick sandwich and drink during the day in The Lodge, or head over to Middleton Place for fine dining in the restaurant and grab and go options in the Garden Market.
+Inn guests and visitors alike can partake in breakfast and lunch daily at The Inn’s Lake House.
+Guests can also request to take their lunch to go, and sit riverside while they dine on one of the Inn picnic tables or take it over to The Lodge.
+At Middleton Place, fine dining is available in the restaurant, and there are also grab and go options in the Garden Market.
+Room service from The Restaurant at Middleton Place has also recently been added for a "dine in" option.

 What is the Middleton Place Restaurant dress?